-The Board comprises of two executive and four nonexecutive Directors.
+The Board is comprised of two executive and four non-executive Directors.
 The roles of Chairman and Chief Executive are separate, set out in writing and approved by the Board.

 The Board has adopted the corporate governance structure set out below which it believes provides for segregation of the oversight functions from those of executive management.